Tennessee shooting involving task force under investigation

 The state police agency says the shooting involves the Gulf Coast Regional Fugitive Task Force, which includes the U.S. Marshals Service and other law enforcement agencies.

 It was not immediately clear if there were any injuries or deaths associated with the shooting.
+No Memphis police officers were involved in the shooting.

 Memphis Police Department officers were called in to help with traffic control.
-No Memphis police officers were involved in the shooting.
+The department said on its Twitter page that several officers received minor injuries due to individuals throwing rocks and bricks.

 TBI said it would have an update later.